 Mrs. Lois Powell

-Grade Six and Seven Teacher / IT Special
+Grade Six and Seven Homeroom Teacher, Humanities Specialist

 Ms. Emma Swords

 Musical Theatre Specialist

 Originally from the UK, Ms. Swords gained her Bachelors Degree in Music at the University of Liverpool in the UK, before obtaining her PGCE and qualifying as a Secondary Music teacher in 2011.
 She also has her Masters in Education.
 She is the founder of ‘Swords Stage School’ and an experienced director of seven whole school musical theatre productions including ‘Oliver’, ‘Aladdin’, ‘Les Miserables’ and ‘West Side Story’.